Majung-SafeLoop/Majung_Demo/README.md

 # Majoon NFC Websites

----
-file name start xx means 'unused'.
+- File name start xx means 'unused'.

-/n
-please fork this repo and delete the files with xxx.
+- Please fork this repo and delete the files with xxx.